Predixus/Go-Tiger-Style/README.md

   4. **Non-Idempotency**: Operations that do _not_ yield the same result when applied multiple times.
 E.g. a hashing algorithm

-  When using runtime assertions to test for properties, focus on invariants that indicate programmer errors:
+  When using runtime assertions on properties, focus on invariants that indicate programmer errors:

   ```go